The Latest Car Finance News & Advice

 If you’re committed to refinancing, the process is fairly simple.
 First, you reach out to your lender and make them aware that you’d like to refinance.
 At this point, you can choose to refinance with them or with a different lender.
 Go through your options and carefully choose what best suits you.
 If you choose a new lender, you’ll need to present an ID, vehicle and driving certificates and any proof of ownership.

-Regardless of which option you choose, you’ll need to be re-approved for finance, too.
+Regardless of which option you choose, You must meet affordability and credit checks again, just like when you first applied.
 If approved, the lender will pay off the existing agreement and start charging you for the new finance agreement.

 In some cases, when you contact your lender to discuss refinancing, you may face settlement fees to end the agreement early.
 Your lender will inform you if a fee exists.